-- The most significant end-use for silver in volume terms is in industrial applications.
-Unalloyed and alloyed silver contacts are used in electrical applications, and unalloyed silver relays and contacts are used in electronic applications.
+The most significant end-use for silver in volume terms is in industrial applications.
+Unalloyed and alloyed silver contacts are found in electrical applications, and unalloyed silver relays and contacts are used in electronic applications.

-- As an alloy it positively influences the properties of brazing alloys that are used for joining miscellaneous metals and ceramics, for example in refrigerators, saw blades, radiators or electrical motors.
+But what else, other than our computers and portable devices, contains silver?
+As an alloy it enhances the properties of brazing alloys that are used to combine a variety of metals and ceramics, for example in refrigerators, saw blades, radiators or electric motors.

-- Photography remains an application, although this has been largely superseded by digital photography.
+Remember when we did not have digital cameras?
+Photography was closely linked to silver back then.
+While you were waiting for those summer holiday pictures to be ready, silver was helping to develop the images.
 Silver halides are sensitive to light, which causes them to decompose and form minute nuclei of silver metal, which are grown using an appropriate reductant.
 The undecomposed halogenide is then removed by means of a fixing agent.
+This remains an application, although it has been largely superseded by digital photography.

-Silver is recovered from the residues of copper, nickel and lead refining processes as silver is mainly found in ore bodies together with these metals.
-Silver is also recovered from industrial scraps and end-of-life applications like electronic and electrical scrap.
+Silver is recovered from the residues of copper, nickel and lead refining processes, as it is mainly found in ore bodies together with these metals.
+Silver is also recovered from jewelry, industrial scrap and end-of-life applications such as electronic and electrical scrap.

 Not only does this benefit the recovery of silver itself, but silver also helps to recover other (precious) metals, as it is often a collector metal (or “carrier” for other precious metals) in the refining process itself.

 Within Umicore’s closed loop business model, silver – in combination with gold – has been the focus of customers’ expectations right from the start, followed by PGM recycling.
 In addition, recycled silver not only supports the customer’s resource efficiency but also helps to maintain Umicore’s influx of raw materials for its semi-finished products that are based on silver or silver alloys.